DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 but also for the theatrical effects.
-Everything was configured for service and having fun whilst shopping, supported by unique spaces for children, restaurants, roof terraces, zoological gardens, ice-skating tracks, libraries, galleries, travel agencies, banks and all manner of services for delivering your purchases to your home.
+Everything was configured for service and having fun whilst shopping, supported by unique spaces for children, restaurants, roof terraces, zoological gardens, ice-skating rinks, libraries, galleries, travel agencies, banks and all manner of services for delivering your purchases to your home.
 And that wasn’t
 everything: "In their display of goods and use of colour, they often drew on the convention of theatre and exhibitions, continually